umuplus/mongoose-locks/README.md

 # mongoose-locks

-document specific locks for fields
+Document specific locks for fields.
+Works like immutable fields but you can customize them for each field and modify them on the air.

 ## Install